That is, not heal me, but “heel!”

 Now if you want to set the tracks of habit in place so that your project starts speeding up, running on the rails of a strong writing practice, then you might want to get the support of a coach and peer academic writers who are also setting down the same track.

 Join a professor or graduate writing bootcamp group at Academic Muse.
-There is a new bootcamp starting Monday April 22 and Midnight is the deadline to enroll.
-Click Here to Learn More and See if it’s still open or closed.
+There is a new bootcamp starting very soon: Monday June 17 and Midnight is the deadline to enroll.
+Click Here to see if there are still spots available or not.